Cookies Policy for Axiom Translate

 Addressing GDPR Compliance

-The following measures have been taken to ensure that Axiom Translate LLP complies with GDPR’s accountability principle at all times:
+The following measures have been taken to ensure that Axiom Translate Ltd complies with GDPR’s accountability principle at all times:

 - The legal grounds for processing personal data are clear and unambiguous